 I am an inventor.
-Sure, I may be a bit of a pessimist at times, but it is my pessimism that is my strength.
-I see a problem, I look for the solution and so for that, I am an inventor.
-After all, that’s what an inventor really is, right? a problem solver.
-I have a healthy dose of pessimism that allows me to see the problem or inefficiency in any situation, and then a mind that won’t let go until I have come up with a solution.
-But like any inventor, there is a second phase that I go through.
-It is the phase where pessimism is magically transformed into complete optimism that sometimes clouds my objectivity to the point that I believe my idea cannot fail.
+Sure, I may be a bit overly optimistic at times, but my drive and determination are my strengths.
+I see a problem, I look for the solution.
+After all, I am an inventor and that’s what we do, right?
+We’re problem solvers with minds that won’t let go until I have come up with a solution.
+But like most inventors, sometimes my optimism clouds my objectivity to the point that I believe my idea cannot fail.
+And at that point, my “strength” can quickly become a very costly liability.

 I have a list of products that are in various stages of completion – good products, products that will improve the lives of everyone who used them.
 But in recent months I have had a dose of reality that thankfully has prevented me from putting my home and children’s college fund on the line.